ZenderB3D/pp_docs/docs/Features/copybooleans.md

  * Mirrored cutters should have their origins somewhat center to their parent object, otherwise, inverting rotations will not have the desired result.
  * Hard ops slice booleans, the difference cutter will be copied but the cutout object not.
  * end() and end only works while used in a range.
+ * Source and target object should not be parented or constrained with a child of constraint.